kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-blockhash.md

 ### Responses

-Requests to `/chain/{chain}/hash/branch` can return the following response codes:
+Requests to `/chain/{chain}/hash/branch` return the following response codes:

 - **200 OK** indicates that the request succeeded and returns the requested block hashes.
   All block hashes that match the specified criteria are returned from the chain database, including hashes for orphaned blocks.